2 minute read

 The allocations in the special class are dedicated to specific block types.
 By default, this includes all metadata, the indirect blocks of user data, and any deduplication tables.
 The class can also be provisioned to accept small file blocks.

 To create a Fusion Pool, go to Storage > Pools > Add.
-When adding disks to the pool, select the number of hard disks desired to be in the VDEV and ensure the pool is set to Mirrored.
-Open the ADD VDEV drop down menu and select Metadata.
-Select an SSD to add to the Metadata VDev portion of UI.
+Configure the data vdev, then open the ADD VDEV drop down menu and select Metadata.
+Select SSDs to add to the Metadata VDev.

-If a warning dialog appears and requests an override due to the vdevs not matching, set Confirm and click Continue.
-Finally, click CREATE/CREATE POOL.
-After the pool is created, confirm the pool shows as a MIRROR with a Special section that contains the metadata SSD.
+Creating a pool requires confirming the action.
+After the pool is created, you can confirm the pool shows as a MIRROR with a Special section that contains the metadata SSD by opening the Pool Options and clicking Status.

 Was this page helpful?